Updated Deadline to apply for 2022-2023 is Friday, October 7, 2022

 Applications can be emailed or delivered in person.

 Organizations may apply for Small Grants Program awards for such projects as exhibits, festivals, residencies, consultants, attendance at seminars, institutes, workshops by artistic and/or administrative staff and productions.
-Professional artists may apply for small grants for pilot or short-term projects or opportunities such as seminars, workshops, conferences, or apprenticeships with master artists.

 Program Guidelines